jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

     .... . .-.. .-.. ---

-This pattern is made up of three parts: short pulses, long pulses, and blanks.
+This pattern is made up of three parts: short pulses, long pulses, and blanks between letters.
 To make updating our code easier, let's define a variable for the duration of each part at the top of our code.
 The [official Morse Code specification](https://skybrary.aero/articles/morse-code) says that our pulses can be any duration, but the long should be three times the duration of the short:

 ```python
 short_dur = 0.1